Democratic Party of Albania: 2021 elections

 On 16 February 2019, the Albanian opposition led by Lulzim Basha protested for three years under his leadership, with the goals of removing Edi Rama from power.
 The opposition coalition consists of the Democratic Party (PD), the Socialist Movement for Integration, the Party for Justice, Integration and Unity, the Republican Party and other minor opposition parties.
-After the first protests opposition MPs decided to resign in mass from parliament, more than 40 seats were vacated.
+After the first protests opposition MPs decided to resign en masse from parliament, more than 40 seats were vacated.
 Due to the protests the opposition parties decided to boycott the local elections that were previously set to be held on 30 June 2019.
 Lulzim Basha formed an alliance with minority parties, forming the Democratic Party Alliance for Change (Partia Demokratike - Aleanca për Ndryshim).
 However this was not enough to deliver the Democratic Party a victory, it did however increase its seats in Parliament and the 2021 Albanian parliamentary election would be the third loss in a row for the Democratic Party.

 Following the election aftermath Sali Berisha had been declared persona non grata by the United States.
 Which resulted in Lulzim Basha expelling Berisha from the parliamentary group and begun causing party internal fighting between members of Basha's faction and Berisha's faction.
 On 11 December at Arena Kombëtare, the Berisha faction held a national council to remove Basha and his members from the party leadership.
 More than 4,446 voted for the removal of Lulzim Basha from party leader of the Democratic Party.
 However, Basha did not recognize the results and the party internal feuds continued.